Xiaomi Robot Vacuum Review

 The price in China is less (I believe for $350 for the 2nd generation Xiaomi vacuum and $450 for the rose gold version) but unfortunately you do have to pay more if you want it in the US, as it needs to be imported.

 Check back on Amazon frequently as I’ve noticed the price fluctuates and occasionally the seller even offers coupons.
-As of today, the Xiaomi Mi robot vacuum is being sold for $500.
+As of this writing, the Xiaomi Mi robot vacuum is being sold for $500.
 If you compare it to the iRobot roomba 980, which retails for $899, it wins on price alone.

 Minimal Lifetime Costs